 Children and their grandparents have a special bond unlike any other.
 After all, who else are you going to turn to when mom and dad say no?
-But in addition to being the ones who take your side and sneak you extra cookies, grandparents offer unconditional and unwavering love and support.
+But, in addition to being the ones who take your side and sneak you extra cookies, grandparents offer unconditional and unwavering love and support.

 Bring these popular garden plants indoors and into the arms of your beloved grandparents.
-Not only will they enjoy the colorful, bush-like flowers hydrangeas sprout, they’ll also love the sweet fragrance they emit.
+Not only will they enjoy the colorful, bush-like flowers hydrangeas sprout, but they’ll also love the sweet fragrance they emit.